 Gratuity means payment of a lump sum amount to an employee after a certain length of service.
-It is paid as a reward for long service rendered.
-Gratuity can be paid at the time of retirement but can also be paid if you move jobs after a certain length of service (5 years).
+It is paid as a reward for the employee’s long service rendered.
+Gratuity is generally paid at the time of retirement but one can also ask for it while moving jobs after a certain length of service (5 years).

 What is the Gratuity Act?